 ‘Edu-fair sharing right information’

-May 20, 2014-The second Kantipur Hissan Edu Fair 2014, jointly organised by Kantipur Media Group and Higher Secondary Schools’ Association Nepal (Hissan), formally concluded on Tuesday.
+The second Kantipur Hissan Edu Fair 2014, jointly organised by Kantipur Media Group and Higher Secondary Schools’ Association Nepal (Hissan), formally concluded on Tuesday.

 Speaking at the event, Member Secretary of Higher Secondary Education Board (HSEB) Bhim Lal Gurung said the fair helped disseminating the right information to the public.